big guitar grids button

 Guitar Lesson 6

-how to teach guitar bar chords and power chords
+how to teach guitar bar chords, power chords and guitar music theory

 Guitar Lesson 6: